Name Matching Algorithms

 - Faster and more reliable than legacy solutions

-- Available to deploy on-premise and on the Cloud API
+- Available to deploy on-premise and in the cloud

-Rosette understands the linguistic complexities of names across fifteen languages.
+Rosette understands the linguistic complexities of names across 20+ languages.
 Contact us today to learn more about the sophistication of Rosette’s name matching algorithm and what difference it could make in your business.

 Request a demo

-An Elegant and Efficient Way to Fuzzy Search Names in Elasticsearch
+Fuzzy Search Names in Elasticsearch Using Rosette Name Matching

 Could Better Name Matching Have Prevented the Boston Marathon Bombings?